Mbed-TLS/mbedtls/docs/psa-transition.md

         PSA_KEY_PERSISTENCE_VOLATILE, MY_RSA_DRIVER_LOCATION));
     ```

-The PSA subsystem uses its internal random generator both for randomized algorithms and to generate blinding value.
+The PSA subsystem uses its internal random generator both for randomized algorithms and to generate blinding values.
 As a consequence, none of the API functions take an RNG parameter.

 #### RSA functionality with no PSA equivalent